 5. Understanding the balance between learning, mentoring and action

-This is why I’ve titled this article “9 ways to build confidence from the outside in”, because I believe building confidence goes far beyond just reading inspirational or educational books etc. It’s about taking action so that you will start seeing results and positive changes.
+This is why I’ve titled this article “9 ways to build confidence from the outside in,” because building confidence goes far beyond just reading inspirational or educational books.
+It’s about taking action so you will start seeing results and positive changes.

 6. Approaching strangers

 This is one of the scariest things for people to do – very few can do it sober without a background in cold-calling or sales of some kind.
 Doing this is a really powerful way to build confidence, particularly if you’re single and approaching strangers with the intention of potential romance.

 If you can get yourself to do this sober and during the day, it makes everything else seem a lot less scary.
 You can learn to love rejection as the learning and feedback experience it really is.

 Having a routine can kill your creativity and make your life boring.
 It’s important to seek new adventures, and always try new things regularly because it can boost your confidence through the following two ways.